Happy birthday, Albert Einstein

-Photoelectric effect.
-The first explained what’s called the photoelectric effect – one of the bases for modern-day electronics – with practical applications including television.
+The first of the four miracle year papers explained what’s called the photoelectric effect.
+It’s one of the bases for modern-day electronics, with practical applications such as night vision devices.
 His paper on the photoelectric effect helped pave the way for quantum mechanics by establishing that light is both a particle and a wave.

-But Einstein did not stop there.
-As early as 1911, he had predicted that light passing near a large mass, such as a star, would be bent.
+But Einstein didn’t stop there.
+As early as 1911, he’d predicted that light passing near a large mass, such as a star, would be bent.
 That idea led to his General Theory of Relativity in 1916.
 This paper established the modern theory of gravitation and gave us the notion of curved space.
 Einstein showed, for example, that small masses such as planets form dimples in space-time that hardly affect the path of starlight.